mfong4151/Singed/README.md

 ## Features
 ***
 ### User Authentication - Login/Signup
 Singed features a fully functional user authentication system, complete with a demo user login and error handling for incomplete entries.
-The login and signup pages are connected for the user easily switch between the sign up or sign in pages.
+The login and signup pages are connected for the user easily switch between the sign up or sign in pages. <br />
 <img src="./readmepics/signup.png" alt="drawing" width="600"/>